 A civil engineer’s duties are to design and supervise large construction projects, which include building airports, tunnels, bridges, roadways, and water supply and sewage treatment systems.

-A successful civil engineer must be able to solve complex problems and possess strong decision-making, leadership, math and writing skills.
+A successful civil engineer must be able to solve complex problems and possess strong decision-making, leadership, math, and writing skills.

 A civil engineer in Nevada is required to complete a bachelor’s degree in civil engineering from a program approved by the Accreditation Board for Engineering and Technology.
-Typically, a civil engineering is a four-year program with coursework in mathematics, statistics, engineering mechanics, and fluid dynamics.
+Typically, civil engineering is a four-year program with coursework in mathematics, statistics, engineering mechanics, and fluid dynamics.
 Additional courses are required for engineering specialties, such as: